hkirk/swtafp-slides/slides/11/actor-1.md

 #### Unknown messages

 * if an actor receives an unknown messages it is ignored and possibly logged<br/><!-- .element: class="fragment" -->
-* if we change the actor from above<!-- .element: class="fragment" -->
+* if we change the previous actor<!-- .element: class="fragment" -->

 ```fsharp
 let helloActor (mailbox:Actor<_>) msg =